2025 Ramadan In Istanbul Frequently Asked Questions

 Nicky, originally from the UK, is now a local in Turkey.
 She moved to Marmaris, Türkiye for love 12 years ago and is now your Turkey travel planner.

-I am here with answers to all your questions about Istanbul in Ramadan 2024 – food, safety, what to expect & more!
+I am here with answers to all your questions about Istanbul in Ramadan 2025—food, safety, what to expect, and more!

-All my advice about planning to visit Istanbul during the Ramadan period is based on my 12 years of being in Istanbul at Ramadan every year!
+All my advice about planning to visit Istanbul during Ramadan is based on my 12 years of being in Istanbul during Ramadan every year!

 I hope you enjoy the Islamic Holy month of Ramadan experience in Istanbul and in my beautiful country.

-In 2024, the month of Ramadan, a pivotal period in the Islamic lunar calendar, is expected to start on the evening of March 10th.
-Visitors planning to experience Ramadan in Istanbul should note that the fasting begins at sunset on March 11th, marking the first day of Ramadan, and it will extend until April 8th.
+In 2025, the month of Ramadan, a pivotal period in the Islamic lunar calendar, is expected to start on the evening of February 28th.
+Visitors planning to experience Ramadan in Istanbul should note that the fasting begins at sunset and will extend until either Sunday, March 30th, or Monday, March 31st.

 Turkey Travel Blog_Ramadan In Istanbul - What To Expect